iamakashladdha/dagutil/README.md

 1. Get List of Dags for a Deployment
 - Use the `python3 getdaglist.py <target>` command to execute the utility to get list of dags including Dag's Description, Pause Status and Tag list
-    # <target>: Accepted Values Software or Astro
+    - target: Accepted Values Software or Astro
-- Once executed CSV file (output_dagdetails.csv) is generated in the '/output' folder having the details of the DAG.
+- Once executed CSV file (output_dagdetails.csv) is generated in the `/output` folder having the details of the DAG

 2. Pause/Unpause List of Dags in a Deployment
 - Use the `python3 dagstate.py <target> <action> <daglist>` command to execute the utility to pause/unpause Dag's